bernd/insomnia/docs/insomnia/requests.md

    1. Select **gRPC** from the dropdown.
 1. You'll be taken to a **Select Proto File** modal.
 1. Click **Add Directory** or **Add Proto File**.
 1. Add your directory or upload your Proto File.
-Insomnia will automatically detect the streaming types and modify the first tab as such.
+Unetus will automatically detect the streaming types and modify the first tab as such.
 1. Enter your API URL and click **Start**.

 See [gRPC Request Options](#grpc-request-options) to customize your request.